 Zirconia as implant abutment material was first introduced in 1996[47].
 A randomized controlled clinical trial comparing zirconia and titanium abutments supported by 40 single implants was published[48].
 After being in function for three years, 18 zirconia and 10 titanium abutments were followed-up.
-Both abutment materials exhibited survival rates of 100%, as well as similar biological and esthetical outcomes.
+Both abutment materials exhibited survival rates of 100%, as well as similar biological and esthetic outcomes.
 In an animal study, it was shown that the collagen fiber orientation was similar around zirconia and titanium implant necks.
 For both materials, the fibers run parallel-oblique and parallel to the implant surface[49].
 In a clinical study, a similar degree of plaque accumulation was found at zirconia and titanium abutments at three years.
-In the same study regarding bone response when zirconia abutments are used as restoration support, there were no significant differences in bone levels between zirconia and titanium abutments after 3-year follow-up[48].
+In the same study, when zirconia abutments are used as restoration support, there were no significant differences in bone levels between zirconia and titanium abutments after 3-year follow-up[48].

 ESTHETIC PROPERTIES AND LIGHT TRANSMISSION OF ZIRCONIA

 All ceramic materials more satisfactorily address the demand for esthetic restorations than metal ceramic restorations with opaque cores[50,51].
 However, the translucency of the most durable zirconia-based ceramic crowns is reported to be less than that of lithium disilicate glass ceramics, for which excellent esthetic results are documented[52-56].
 In-Ceram Zirconia (VITA Zahnfabrik, Bad Säckingen, Germany), an aluminum oxide-based ceramic with 35% zirconium dioxide, has a relatively low translucency, equal to that of metal ceramic crowns when evaluated using the contrast ratio method[55].
 This could be an obstacle to achieving an esthetically acceptable restoration.
 Among nonzirconia core materials, an optimal esthetic result has been reported with Procera AllCeram (Nobel Biocare AB, Göteborg, Sweden), which is a 99.9% aluminum oxide densely sintered ceramic[57], and IPS Empress (Ivoclar Vivadent AG, Schaan, Liechtenstein) lithium disilicate glass ceramic[58].
 The latter evolved in 2005 to IPS e.max Press (Ivoclar Vivadent AG), with improved translucency and mechanical properties[59,60].
-Alumina and glass ceramic have respectively, fair to high relative translucency; nevertheless, their mechanical properties are lower than ZrO2 ceramics[55,61].
+Alumina and glass ceramic have, respectively, fair to high relative translucency; nevertheless, their mechanical properties are lower than ZrO2 ceramics[55,61].

-Light transmission through Y-TZP varies as a function of: (1) the composition and thickness of the zirconia framework; and (2) the physical characteristics and the degree of glazing of the veneering porcelain[62].
+Light transmission through Y-TZP varies as a function of: (1) the composition and thickness of the zirconia framework; and (2) the physical characteristics and degree of glazing of the veneering porcelain[62].

 Based on this, the use of zirconia ceramics with different chemical compositions may be significant for clinicians.
-Additionally, measuring the degree of conversion of different resin luting agents beneath zirconia ceramic materials may produce better clinical situations[63].
+Additionally, measuring the degree of conversion of different resin luting agents beneath zirconia ceramic materials may produce better clinical outcomes[63].
 Future studies should be expanded to include new generation full-contour zirconia[64].
-Full-contour zirconia milling blanks are then created through a unique patent-pending process.
-In one process the zirconium oxide powders are milled to further reduce the particle size of zirconium oxide, and mixed with a suitable binder to increase the compaction and density of the green state (compacted powders) and delete the closed porosity.
-According to the manufacturer claim of unlike conventional high-pressure milling blank manufacture, our processing gives full-contour zirconia improved light transmission, which provides a lower, more natural shade value[65].
+Full-contour zirconia milling blanks are created through a unique patent-pending process.
+In one process the zirconium oxide powders are milled to further reduce the particle size of zirconium oxide, and mixed with a suitable binder to increase the compaction and density of the green state (compacted powders) and eliminate the closed porosity.
+The manufacturers claim that, unlike conventional high-pressure milling blank manufacture, this processing gives full-contour zirconia improved light transmission, pviding a lower, more natural shade value[65].

 TYPES OF ZIRCONIA FOR MANUFACTURING PROCEDURE